Human-Gechi/AgentWatch/README.md

 agentwatch rollback <session-id> --to-step 12
 ```

-Or just click rollback in the dashboard.
+Or click rollback in the dashboard.
 Every checkpoint is a full
 filesystem snapshot backed by git.
-Irreversible actions become reversible.
+Irreversible actions become
+reversible.

 ---